torontomulibrary/atom_vagrant/README.md

 On some Windows hosts the `vagrant-hostsupdater` plugin will not work and you will have to edit your hosts file manually.
 * Your hosts file *should* be located at `C:\Windows\System32\drivers\etc`.
 * Add this at the bottom your hosts file `192.168.33.10 atom.dev`

-If you still have issues accessing your instance from http://atom.dev, try installing the `vagrant-vbguest` plugin.

 ## Authors
 * Patrick Fung (<patrick@makestuffdostuff.com>)